psychemedia/classical-roman-and-greek-myths/preface.md

 As ever, where possible, I'm going to try to draw on out-of-copyright source material, which means you can freely take the content and do with it what you will, and I can try to find stories as they might have been told a hundred or more years ago.

---Tony "Monty" Hirst, Isle of Wight, July 2023
+— Tony "Monty" Hirst, Isle of Wight, July 2023